vesuvius-sys/TWK3R/README.md

 ## ⭐ Pro — What You Get on Top of Free

-Pro is a 4.99$ yearly subscription, one license per PC.
+Pro is a **$4.99/year** subscription, one license per PC.
 It unlocks three deep-inspection tools that don't exist in Free at all:

 - 🌐 **DNS Viewer** — live DNS activity via ETW, including failed queries, with a full detail view per entry
   - **Blacklist import** — bring your own IP blacklist from a `.txt` file